 Well, this is long overdue!

-If you’ve been following my site for a few years, you know I have about 17 million coffee cake recipes.
-All requiring different funky add-ins to make each very unique and special…but every single coffee cake recipe is made with coconut flour.
+All requiring different funky add-ins to make each very unique and special.
+But every single coffee cake recipe is made with coconut flour.

 This is our first foray into almond flour coffee cake, and I really must say….I’m obsessed.

-This paleo coffee cake turns out tasting plenty cinnamony and is perfectly sweet.
 In my mind, coffee cake shouldn’t be as sweet as a standard cake…subtly sweet but not in a dessert-like way.

 It is nice and moist and has a buttery flavor to it in spite of the fact that it contains no butter.
-In my mind, it’s the perfect healthy treat for anyone to enjoy as breakfast or snack.
-PLUS, if you have family or guests around that have dietary restrictions, this is a marvelous recipe that fits multiple restrictions.

-First things first, let’s talk ingredients:
+First things first, let’s talk about the simple ingredients for grain-free coffee cake.

 Ingredients for Almond Flour Coffee Cake:

-Almond Flour: Super fine almond flour makes up the majority of this coffee cake recipe.
 Since it is finely ground and combined with tapioca flour, eggs, and oil, the end result is a grain-free cake you’d never guess is grain-free!
 Almond flour contains healthy fats as well as fiber.

 Tapioca Flour: Tapioca flour (or tapioca starch) is a very fine and light starchy flour.
 It works wonders for keeping grain-free recipes held together.
 If you don’t have it on hand, you can omit it and add more almond flour, or you can substitute it for arrowroot starch.